 There are occasions when artists use (or should I say "reuse") found materials in their artwork.
-This could be the image of a cartoon character, famous person, tin cans (like me), or even candy wrappers like Charlotte Kruk.
-The use of copyright protected materials is legally protected under the concept of Fair Use.
+This could be the image of a cartoon character, a famous person, tin cans (like me), or even candy wrappers like Charlotte Kruk.
+The use of copyright-protected materials is legally protected under the concept of Fair Use.
 (Read more about the concept of Fair Use in previous blog entries.)

 Some of the artwork by Miss Charlotte uses candy packaging such as in a costume titled, Snicker Nickers (below).
 After working with candy packaging for several years, Miss Charlotte received a Cease and Desist letter.
 Very scary indeed.

 Cease and Desist letters are designed to scare a person into submission.
-First the letter arrived by Certified Mail, Return Receipt Requested.
-The letter was printed on stationary from a large N.Y.
-City legal office with the names of 111 lawyers in the letterhead alone.
+First, the letter arrived by Certified Mail, Return Receipt Requested.
+The letter was printed on stationery from a large N.Y.
+City legal office with the names of 111 lawyers on the letterhead alone.
 I am not exaggerating, I counted the number of lawyers.
 It is intended to intimidate the receiver from beginning to end.

 The text of the letter goes on to describe an alleged legal infraction of using the candy wrappers.
 The lawyers for the large candy corporation define the use of the candy wrappers as unacceptable, along with numerous details.
 Page 2 says:

 How would you feel receiving this threatening letter and suggesting that you turn over your artwork for destruction?
-Most artists don't have a lawyer on retainer, a budget for legal fees or any money at all to pay for a legal defense of copyright infringement.
+Most artists don't have a lawyer on retainer, a budget for legal fees, or any money at all to pay for legal defense of copyright infringement.

 Ms. Charlotte was paralyzed for years.
 Scared into "artist's block", literally.